Wyndham Deedes: Early life

 Deedes was born on 10 March 1883 in Kent, England.
-He was the youngest son of East Kent gentry, Colonel Herbert George Deedes and Rose Elinor Barrow, whose family had owned the land between Hythe and Ashford for four centuries.
+He was the youngest son of East Kent gentry, Colonel Herbert George Deedes, whose family had owned the land between Hythe and Ashford for four centuries, and his wife Rose Elinor Barrow.

-He was educated at Eton College, an all-boys public boarding school in Eton, Berkshire.
+The young Deedes was educated at Eton College, an all-boys boarding school in Berkshire.

 Military career

 On 4 February 1901, Deedes was commissioned into the 9th Battalion, King's Royal Rifle Corps as a second lieutenant.
 He was posted to South Africa where he fought in the Second Boer War.
 On 22 January 1906, Deedes was promoted to lieutenant and seconded to the Colonial Office.
 During this time he learned Turkish.
 By 1910 he had enough of a command of the language to satisfy a posting to Constantinople.
 On 8 May 1910, Deedes was seconded for service under the Foreign Office.
-While still a part of the British military he undertook the responsibility to reform the Ottoman Gendermarie force from 1910 till the start of the World War I, he was an influential figure in Ottoman Interior Ministry.
+While still a part of the British military he undertook the responsibility to reform the Ottoman Gendarmerie force from 1910 till the start of the World War I, he was an influential figure in Ottoman Interior Ministry.

-During World War I, Deedes saw service in Gallipoli, where he took part in the Gallipoli Campaign.
+During the First World War, Deedes saw service in Gallipoli, where he took part in the Gallipoli Campaign.
 On 27 April 1915, the then Captain Deedes was appointed as a General Staff Officer (2nd Class).
 Deedes was promoted to Major on 14 September 1916.
 On 1 January 1916, he was appointed Companion of the Distinguished Service Order (DSO) "for distinguished service in the field".
 In October 1916, he was awarded the Order of the White Eagle, 4th Class (with Swords) by King Peter I of Serbia.
 On 21 March 1917, Deedes was promoted to temporary Lieutenant Colonel upon appointment as a General Staff Officer (1st Class) in the General Staff.
 On 3 June 1917, Deedes was awarded the rank of Brevet Colonel "for distinguished service in the field".
 During the war, he was honoured by the French Republic with the appointment to the Legion of Honour as a Chevalier.

 After the war he was posted to Istanbul, Turkey, as a military attaché.
 He was posted to Cairo, Egypt, which was at that time a British protectorate, as public security director.
 Here he helped to set up the Palestine Police Force.

 From 1920 to 1922, Deedes served as Chief Secretary to the then British High Commissioner Sir Herbert Samuel in Palestine.
 Palestine was then under British mandate following the League of Nations decision in 1920 to hand it over to British control from 1923 onwards.
 Although Deedes had pro-Zionist sympathies, he played a role in promoting the Supreme Muslim Council as an Arab counterweight to the Jewish Agency.

 He retired from the British Army on 27 June 1923, with the honorary rank of Brigadier General.
 There is a street named after him in the Emek Refaim neighborhood of Jerusalem, Israel.